 This post contains affiliate links from which I may make a commission.
 Find out more here.
 All opinions are my own.

-I have visited Oban many times – sometimes to spend time in town specifically, other times using it as a starting off point for my island-hopping adventures.
-This travel guide contains some of my favourite things to do in Oban, ideas for activities that introduce you to the surrounding areas and lots of practical travel information.
+This travel guide contains some of my favourite things to do in Oban, ideas for activities in the surrounding area, suggested day trips to the islands and lots of practical travel information.

 Read on if you’d like to know: